 It wasn’t until she went to the emergency room that a doctor discovered the massive cyst and told her she needed surgery.
 The news gave Rahn some relief.

 “I do remember telling my mom and busting out crying they were going to fix it.
 I knew something was wrong,” she says in a press release from the hospital.

 Most ovarian cysts bring on little to no pain.
 They often go away without treatment.
 But larger ones can cause pelvic pain, an achy back, bloating, and painful sex or periods.

 Tell your doctor if you have symptoms like these.
-Let her know if treatments she suggests don’t help you.
+Let them know if treatments they suggest don’t help you.